tom300z/ImmersiveSpellcastingVR/mod_data_source/meshes/actors/character/_1stperson/animations/docs.md

 Fire & forget spells have a release timer that starts once you release the casting button Example spell: Ice Spike
 State: Disabled

-## TODO:
-- Fix healing spell animation not matching being instant (Probably no universal way to do this...)